 For stereo reconstruction we need two images.
-If we are looking at only one circle on the viewing cylinder (Fig. 2) then we can conclude that our system is equivalent to a system with two cameras.
+It is evident from Fig. 2 that our system is equivalent to a system with two cameras.
 In our case two virtual cameras are rotating on a circular path, i.e. viewing circle, with radius r_0 .

 The optical axis of a virtual camera is always tangent to the viewing circle.
-The panoramic image is generated from only one pixel from the middle column of each image captured by a virtual camera.
-This pixel is determined by the light ray which describes the projection of the scene point on the physical camera image plane.
-If we observe a point on the scene P, we see that both virtual cameras which see this point, form a traditional stereo system of converging cameras.
+The panoramic image is generated from the middle columns of images captured by a virtual camera.
+If we observe a point on the scene, we see that both virtual cameras which see this point, form a traditional stereo system of converging cameras.